Asma al-Assad

-Asma Fawaz al-Assad (née Akhras; born 11 August 1975) is the First Lady of Syria.
-Born and raised in London to Syrian parents, she is married to the 19th and current President of Syria, Bashar al-Assad.
+Asma Fawaz al-Assad (أسماء فواز الأسد; née Akhras; born 11 August 1975) is a British-born Syrian economist who served as the first lady of Syria from 2000 to 2024 as the wife of Bashar al-Assad.
+She became first lady when she married al-Assad on 13 December 2000, shortly after he became president.

-Assad graduated from King's College London in 1996 with a bachelor's degree in computer science and French literature.
-She had a career in investment banking and was set to begin an MBA at Harvard University when she married Bashar al-Assad in December 2000.
-She resigned from her job in investment banking following the couple's wedding and remained in Syria, where their three children were born.
-As First Lady, she played a major role in implementing governmental organisations involved with social and economic development throughout the country as part of a reform initiative which was halted due to the outbreak of the Syrian Civil War.
+Asma Fawaz Akhras graduated from King's College London in 1996 with a bachelor's degree in computer science and French literature.
+She had a career in investment banking and was planning to begin an MBA at Harvard University when she married Bashar al-Assad in December 2000.
+She resigned from her job in investment banking following the wedding and remained in Syria, where their three children were born.
+As first lady, she played a major role in supporting government organisations involved with social and economic development as part of a reform initiative halted due to the outbreak of the Syrian civil war.

-As a result of the ongoing Syrian Civil War, a conflict which began in March 2011, Assad is subject to economic sanctions relating to high-level Syrian government officials, making it illegal in the European Union (EU) to provide her with certain material assistance, for her to obtain certain products, and curtailing her ability to travel within the EU.
-In the UK, she is currently part of a preliminary inquiry within the War Crimes unit of the Metropolitan Police with allegations including "systematic approach to the torture and murder of civilians, including with the use of chemical weapons."
+Along with her husband, Assad was considered to be one of the "main economic players" in Syria, controlling large parts of Syrian business sectors, banking, telecommunications, real estate and maritime industries.
+As a result of the Syrian civil war, Assad was subject to economic sanctions relating to high-level Syrian government officials, making it illegal in the European Union (EU) to provide her with material and financial assistance, for her to obtain certain products, and curtailing her ability to travel within the EU.
+In the UK, she was a part of a preliminary inquiry within the War Crimes unit of the Metropolitan Police with allegations involving the "systematic approach to the torture and murder of civilians, including with the use of chemical weapons" and incitement of terrorist acts.

 Early life and education

-Assad was born Asma Fawaz Akhras on 11 August 1975 in London to Fawaz Akhras, a cardiologist at the Cromwell Hospital, and his wife Sahar Akhras (née Otri), a retired diplomat who served as First Secretary at the Syrian Embassy in London.
-Her parents are Sunni Muslims and of Syrian origin, from the city of Homs.
+Asma Fawaz Akhras was born on 11 August 1975 in London to Syrian parents Fawaz Akhras, a cardiologist at the Cromwell Hospital, and his wife Sahar Akhras (née Otri), a retired diplomat who served as First Secretary at the Syrian Embassy in London.
+Her parents are Sunni Muslims from the city of Homs.
+She holds dual British citizenship.

 She grew up in Acton, London, where she went to Twyford Church of England High School and later a private girls' school, Queen's College, London.
-She graduated from King's College London in 1996 with a first-class honours Bachelor of Science degree in computer science.
+She graduated from King's College London in 1996 with a Bachelor of Science degree in computer science.